setvisible/nastran-find/TROUBLESHOOTING.md

 ### Problem

-Wrong position of occurence textboxes when the line contains tab char.
+Wrong position of occurrence textboxes when the line contains tab char.

 ### Solution